-Public history brings the past into everyday life.
-It shows how history is made and understood beyond classrooms and archives, in cafe, on streets, in monuments, through YouTube podcast, through memory, heritage walk and in public debate.
-Image: Heritage Walk at Chittorgarh Fort What Is Public History?
-Public history is an approach to the past...
+Vipul Singh | Speaking History, no.1, 2026 Abstract: Public history brings the past into everyday life.
+It shows how history is made and understood beyond classrooms, journals and archives, in cafe, on streets, in monuments, through YouTube podcast and blogs, through memory, and heritage walk.
+Photo 1: Heritage Walk at Chittorgarh Fort What Is Public...
 Continue Reading →

 Field Report : Alang-Sosiya Ship-breaking Yard